 - an ultrasound

-Once all necessary tests are conducted, your vet will either diagnose your dog with one of the more unfortunate and rare causes of false pregnancy and start a treatment for those, or diagnose your dog with a standard false pregnancy due to hormonal fluctuations and start a treatment for that.
+After all necessary tests are conducted, the vet will either diagnose your dog with one of the more unfortunate and rare causes of false pregnancy and start a treatment for those, or diagnose your dog with a standard false pregnancy due to hormonal fluctuations and start a treatment for that.

-When we are talking about a standard pseudo-pregnancy that’s due to hormonal fluctuations, oftentimes the treatment your vet will suggest is simply – “Do nothing”.
-If the symptoms are mild and there are no dangerous underlying causes, the phantom pregnancy will pass by itself and likely never happen again.
+When we are talking about a standard pseudo-pregnancy in dogs that’s due to hormonal fluctuations, oftentimes the treatment vets will suggest is simply “do nothing”.
+If the symptoms are mild and there are no dangerous underlying causes, dog phantom pregnancy will pass by itself and likely never happen again.

-Many dog owners try to help their dog in some way (and many sites falsely advise such attempts).
+Many dog owners try to help their pets in some way (and some websites falsely advise such attempts).
 They will do warm compresses to mitigate the milk production, they will try and wrap their dog tightly to minimize the messy effects of lactation, and so on.

-Measures such as these are very ill-advised, not only due to the discomfort they can bring to your pet, but also because they can further accelerate the pregnancy symptoms in your dog.
+Measures such as these are very ill-advised, not only due to the discomfort they can bring to your female dog, but also because they can further accelerate the pregnancy symptoms.
 Such methods may stimulate the mammary glands to produce more milk, which in turn can lead to an inflammation or mastitis.

-If, however, the symptoms are more severe, there are some things that can be done.
-If your dog is licking its teats intensely, an Elizabethan collar is a good option.
-It is, of course, bothersome to the dog, but it will stop the licking without touching, pressing or warming the mammary glands and therefore, stimulate further production.
+When the symptoms are more severe, there are some things that can be done.
+For example, if your dog is licking its teats intensely, an Elizabethan collar is a good option.
+It is bothersome to the dog, but it will stop the licking without touching, pressing or warming the mammary glands and thus won't stimulate further production.

-If your dog is too anxious, your vet may prescribe some diuretics, as well as some mild sedatives.
+For anxious dogs, vets may prescribe some diuretics and/or mild sedatives.
 These can calm your dog down and speed her recovery process.
-If the lactation is a bit too severe, a diet change can also be an option – nothing too serious, since you don’t want to limit your dog’s nutrition too much, but something along the lines of not feeding her for 6-10 hours a night, for several nights, can quickly stop the milk production.
+If the lactation is too severe, a diet change can also be an option, such as not feeding her for 6-10 hours a night, for several nights, which may quickly stop the milk production.

 Giving your dog a little less water can also help with that.
-Again, nothing too drastic, since you don’t want to harm, malnourish, or dehydrate your pet, just a little diet.
+It's nothing drastic, since you don’t want to harm, malnourish, or dehydrate your pet.
 If you are unsure of your abilities to properly manage such a diet, it’s always a good idea to consult with a veterinarian.

-If your dog is nesting and mothering, it’s a good idea to limit her access to toys, pillows, shoes and other items towards which she is displaying her mothering instincts.
-This will irritate your dog, but it won’t cause her any physical discomfort and it will hasten her recovery.
+When your dog is nesting and mothering, it’s a good idea to limit her access to toys, pillows, shoes and other items towards which she is displaying her mothering instincts.
+This will irritate your dog, but it won’t cause her any physical discomfort and it will hasten her psychological and physiological recovery.

 Drug therapy may also be suggested by your vet.
-Prescription medications can be used to decrease the milk production.
-Other drugs may also be prescribed by your vet, but do not take it upon yourself to give your dog anything without your vet’s approval.
+Prescription medications can be used to decrease milk production.
+Other drugs may also be prescribed but not start shopping for them by yourself.
 Simple natural supplements can also sometimes be used to ease your dog’s recovery process, but even with them it’s advised to consult with a vet first.

 Lastly, your vet will likely advise you to spay your dog about a month after her phantom pregnancy (not during).
-If you have no plans for an actual pregnancy, this is usually the best course of action, as it eliminates the possibilities of both other false pregnancy, as well as other – much more dangerous – conditions down the line.
+If you have no plans for an actual pregnancy, this is usually the best course of action, as it eliminates the possibilities of false pregnancy, as well as other more dangerous conditions down the line.

-Since phantom pregnancy is typically the result of simple hormonal fluctuations, there isn’t much that can guarantee that it will never happen.
-The one thing that can do that is spaying your dog – something that, as we said, is always advised if you have no plans for an actual pregnancy.
+Since phantom pregnancy in dogs is typically the result of simple hormonal fluctuations, there isn’t much that can guarantee it will never happen.
+The one thing you can do is spaying your dog (if you have no plans for an actual pregnancy).

-False pregnancy in dogs is usually a mild and inconsequential problem, but an adult and unspayed dog that isn’t getting pregnant regularly, can develop a lot of dangerous condition.
-Basically, what I'm saying is that spaying is always a good idea.
+False pregnancy in dogs is usually a mild and inconsequential problem, but an unspayed adult dog that isn’t getting pregnant regularly can develop dangerous conditions.

-Other than that, simply pay a close attention to your dog’s overall health.
-Do not subject her to unhealthy diets, make sure that she isn’t malnourished, as well as that her living conditions are as good as possible.
+Other than that, simply pay a close attention to your dog’s overall health and behavior.
+Do not subject her to unhealthy diets, make sure that she isn’t malnourished, that her living conditions are good.
 Improper living conditions can easily lead to an infection of the uterus or the mammary glands.